Anna-Peng/thoughts/README.md

 # Collection of some childish things that I wrote
-(Things I wrote when my brain is playing tricks on me...
+(Things I wrote when my mind wonders...
 PS.
-I call these "poems" but I have no idea how poems work...)
+I call these "poems" but I have no idea how poetry works...)

 ### MY CAT
 If you are sad I’ll lend you my cat.\